MountainHills/Streak-Counting-Journal/README.md

 ### Description

-A short addiction journal.
-I may add some features soon.
+A short addiction journal without the use of frameworks.
+As of creating this journal, I haven't learned or made projects using a MVC Framework.
+I built the journal from scratch taking up more time that I wanted it to.

 ### Screenshot